Real estate syndication

 Real Estate Syndication Structure

-In a real estate syndication, the general partner (GP) finds the deal and oversees purchase, management, and selling.
+In a real estate syndication, the sponsor/general partner finds the deal and oversees the purchase, repairs, management, and eventually the refinancing or sale of the property.
 They take out an investment property loan to cover some of it, put some of their own cash in the deal, and raise the rest from limited partners.

 The GP usually builds in some extra fees and returns for themselves to compensate them for their trouble.
 For example, they might collect an acquisition fee of 1-3% of the purchase price or a disposition fee when they sell the property.

-This kind of arrangement is called a waterfall, as the share of profits change once they hit certain thresholds.
+This kind of arrangement is called a waterfall, as the profit share changes once the returns hit certain thresholds.

 As for the legal structure, the sponsor creates a legal entity such as an LLC and all partners get listed as partial owners.